MrDongdongLin/MrDongdongLin.github.io/_posts/2018-10-21-zcash-notes.md

   - privacy
 ---

-In this article, I will make some noetes about how [Zcash](https://github.com/zcash/zcash) works.
+In this article, I will make some notes about how [Zcash](https://github.com/zcash/zcash) works.

 # Introduction